-The Irish disapora stretches around the world, as thousands of Irish people were forced to emigrate to the new world in the hope of a new life.
+The Irish diaspora stretches around the world, as thousands of Irish people were forced to emigrate to the new world in the hope of a new life.
 TV shows, like Who Do You Think You Are and The Genealogy Roadshow have increased peoples interest in finding out about their past.
-Luckily, there are now a host of free ways, people can research their family trees from the comfort of their own home.
+Luckily, there is now a host of free methods, people can research their family trees from the comfort of their own home.

 1. Create a basic family tree